zlqhem/crest-fcoverage/README.md

 crest-fcoverage
 ===============

-prints function coverage from crest's coverage file
+prints branch coverage for each function from crest's coverage file